SMF1208/Ender-3-V3-SE-CoPrint-KCM-Kit-Config-Files/README.md

 This is a set of config files to be used in conjunction with the Ender 3 V3 SE and the CoPrint KCM Multicolor Kit.

-Typically for the Ender 3 V3 SE you would need to use the marlin based chromapad or chromakit.
+Typically for the Ender 3 V3 SE you would need to use the chromapad or chromakit.
 This mod however allows you to use the cheaper KCM kit instead.

 This mod requires you to have klipper running on a raspi, configured to control this printer.
 There are plenty of guides on how to get this setup initially.
 Once you have it up and running, you can drag, drop and tweak these configs.